plausible/website/dpa.md

 If you have a question about the Data Processing Agreement (DPA), please [contact us](https://plausible.io/contact).

-If you have any questions or concerns regarding your information, please contact our data protection officer at [privacy@plausible.io](mailto:privacy@plausible.io).
+If you have any questions or concerns regarding your information and personal data, please contact us at [privacy@plausible.io](mailto:privacy@plausible.io).

-Last updated: March 17, 2022
+Last updated: March 18, 2022